 All of our social media accounts represent the Office of the Ombudsman and are maintained by our Communications section.
-Occasional posts written by Ombudsman Paul Dubé are signed with the initials "PD" and posts written by French Language Services Commissioner Kelly Burke are signed "KB".
+Occasional posts written by Ombudsman Paul Dubé are signed with the initials "PD" and posts written by the interim French Language Services Commissioner Carl Bouchard are signed "CB".

 We post several times a day on both of our Twitter accounts (English and French) and on Facebook, on weekdays during business hours and occasionally on evenings and weekends.
 During significant events such as a news conference or speech by the Ombudsman, we may post more frequently to provide “live” updates.
 Updates to other platforms are made as warranted.

 On Facebook and Twitter, we share news and updates about our work, usually linking to more detailed information on our website.
 We also share media articles and government announcements that we think are of interest to our followers; sharing these items is not an endorsement of their content.
 On YouTube, we post video of speeches, presentations and press conferences by the Ombudsman and other representatives of our office.
 On LinkedIn, we share job postings and news about our office – and on Flickr, we share work-related images and photos that can be used by media and others upon consent.

 We cannot take complaints via social media.
 Would-be complainants are directed to our confidential online complaint form.
 We answer general questions as warranted and wherever possible.

 Ombudsman Ontario is committed to communicating with and providing service to the public in both English and French.
 We post official announcements about our work (news releases, etc.) in both languages, on Facebook and Twitter.
 News stories are shared in the language of origin, and questions are answered in the language of the user.
 Posts related to events are in the language of the event, and in both languages wherever possible.